 Looking at what board game pieces are made from, it’s clear that some of them are more environmentally friendly than others.

-Meeples, cubes and pawns are often made from wood.
+Meeples, cubes, and pawns are often made from wood.
 They can be made from sustainably sourced wood and wood is an organic biodegradable material.

-Specially moulded miniatures or game pieces are often made from plastic.
+Specially molded miniatures or game pieces are often made from plastic.
 This plastic could be from recycled plastic.
 The main issue is if you want to recycle plastic pieces yourself.
 Pieces don’t come with a plastic stamp on them telling you if they can be recycled or what type of plastic they are.
 So even if you want to recycle them, you can’t.

 Cardboard made from recycled material is really common so a lot of boxes and tokens are made from recycled cardboard.
 It’s also a biodegradable material so cardboard boxes and pieces can be recycled with your usual paper and card recycling.

 Recycled metal is a reasonably common material.
 Again the problem comes with recycling metal components.
-Chances are, they are some kind of metal allow but without a recycling symbol printed on the pieces, there’s not a lot you can do.
+Chances are, they are some kind of metal alloy but without a recycling symbol printed on the pieces, there’s not a lot you can do.

-Painting, glueing and coating the pieces
+Painting, gluing and coating the pieces

-A huge part of the immersive gaming experience of modern board games is the beautiful artwork and customized cards, pawns and boards.
+A huge part of the immersive gaming experience of modern board games is the beautiful artwork and customized cards, pawns, and boards.